rlaferso/-TheDress/README.md

 The RAW DATA folder contains excel spreadsheets of our raw data.
 The file ‘DATA_SHEET_KEY.xlsx’ provides details on the data contained in each sheet (additional details are provided in ‘SuppInfo_LaferSousa2015CB.pdf’).
 The file ‘DATA_SHEET_KEY.xlsx’ provides details on the data contained in each spreadsheet (additional experimental details are provided in ‘SuppInfo_LaferSousa2015CB.pdf’) <br/>

-You have permission to use the data, code, and stimuli provided here so long as you cite our published work and this repoistory.
+You have permission to use the data, code, and stimuli provided here so long as you cite our published work and this repository.